-Recently while working on a project, I had the requirement of uploading data containing Chinese, Thai, Vietnamese etc. characters in Salesforce.
+Way back in 2012, while working on a project, I had the requirement of uploading data containing Chinese, Thai, Vietnamese etc. characters in Salesforce.
 The data to be uploaded was available in Microsoft Excel format.
-However from Excel, when I tried to save the data in CSV format a lot characters where converted to ‘ ? ‘ (question mark) resulting into loss of characters.
-Excel does not allow you to specify the the encoding of the CSV file, which might have solved the problem.
+However from Excel, when I tried to save the data in CSV format a lot of characters were converted to ‘ ? ‘ (question mark) resulting in the loss of data.
+Earlier Excel did not allow us to specify the encoding of the CSV file (when this blog post was originally written back in 2012).

-- Once you have the data in Excel format, save the file as ‘Unicode Text’ (this option is available in Excel)
+- Once you have the data in Excel format, save the file as ‘CSV UTF-8 (Comma delimited)’ (this option is available in Excel)

-- Start the Import Wizard in Salesforce and select your file to Import and the Encoding in the drop down list.
-This could be either in UTF-8 or UTF-16 format, depending on the selection you used when saving the CSV files.
+- Launch the Data Import Wizard in Salesforce and select your file to Import and the Encoding in the drop-down list.
+This could be either in UTF-8 or UTF-16 format, depending on the selection you used when saving the CSV file.